fivetran/fivetran_sdk/development-guide.md

 - However, this operation should not drop any columns even if the `AlterTable` request has a table with a different set of columns.
 Dropping columns could lead to unexpected customer data loss and is against Fivetran's general approach to data movement.

 #### WriteBatchRequest
-This operation provides details about the batch files containing the records to be pushed to the destination.
+The `WriteBatchRequest` RPC call provides details about the batch files containing the records to be pushed to the destination.
 We provide the `WriteBatchRequest` parameter that contains all the information required for you to read the batch files.
 Here are some of the fields included in the request message:

 - `replace_files` is for the `upsert` operation where the rows should be inserted if they don't exist or updated if they do.
 Each row will always provide values for all columns.
 Set the `_fivetran_synced` column in the destination with the values coming in from the batch files.